Use your refund selection kit

 - A recent enrollment change which may require an aid adjustment.
 Enrollment changes are routinely reviewed and adjusted as needed by your Financial Aid Office.
 Continue to monitor your Campus Connect My Account page using the View Account Balance link.

-Step 4: If you selected the OneAccount/Ivy Tech debit card as your refund preference, you will receive your money on the 2nd business day after Higher One processes the wire (transfer).
-If you selected direct deposit to your bank, you will receive your money in an additional 2-3 days.
-If you did not select a refund option, a paper check will be mailed to you within 21 days after Higher One receives your refund from the College.
+Step 4: If you selected the BankMobile Vibe account as your refund preference, you will receive your money on the same business day the funds are wired by Ivy Tech Community College to BankMobile.
+If you selected direct deposit to your bank, you will receive your money in 2-3 business days after the wiring of funds to BankMobile.

 Follow us on Facebook to see daily updates on refund processing.

-For information about Refunds or using the Ivy Tech Debit Card, please visit the Ivy Tech Debit Card page.
+For information about refunds, please visit the BankMobile page.